Begins September 6th @ 6pm and continues every Thursday.

 STEP 2: Rite of Election: Catechumens are accepted as willing and prepared for immediate initiation into full membership in our Catholic faith community.

 STEP 3: The Sacraments of Initiation: the Elect receive the three Sacraments of Initiation, namely.
 Baptism, Confirmation and the Eucharist.
 These three Sacraments of Initiation are most appropriately received as part of the Easter Vigil Services.
-Those who have already been baptized and/or ordained in another Christian Church, do not re-receive these sacraments.
+Those who have already been baptized and/or ordained in another Christian Church, do not re-receive this sacrament.
 Such candidates undergo a rite of full communion into the Catholic Church community.

 Associated with these three steps are the following four periods: